-The Union Jack being shown has 45 Stars and only used from 1896 thru 1907.
+The Union Jack being shown has 45 Stars and was only used from 1896 thru 1907.
 Each star in the Union Jack represents a state within our Union.
 In 1896 Utah was added as the 45th state in the Union and an additional star was then added to both the National Flag and the Naval Union Jack for a total of 45 stars.
-This number of states and stars remained the same for 12 years when in 1907 Oklahoma joined the Union as the 46th state, Click Here to Review List of States as Entered by Date into the Union).
+This number of states and stars remained the same for 12 years until in 1907 Oklahoma joined the Union as the 46th state, Click Here to Review List of States as Entered by Date into the Union).

 | The Real Deal!
 Fully Restored Antique Trunks Like Sea Chests, Pirate Chests, Treasure Chests - Perfect as a Naval Retirement Gift, use as a Shadowbox and to store Uniforms and Service Memorabilia! |